 |Rolling Resistance 80 PSI / 5.5 Bar||22.0 Watts|

 |Rolling Resistance 60 PSI / 4.1 Bar||26.2 Watts|

 |Rolling Resistance Coefficient (Crr) 120 psi / 8.3 Bar||0.00579|

 |Rolling Resistance Coefficient (Crr) 100 psi / 6.9 Bar||0.00606|

 |Rolling Resistance Coefficient (Crr) 80 psi / 5.5 Bar||0.00659|

 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00785|

 As expected, rolling resistance is very high.
 At 120 psi, rolling resistance is 19.3 watts.
-This is even higher than last week's test of the Vredestein Fortezza.
-At lower air pressures, rolling resistance rises even higher.
+At lower air pressures, rolling resistance rises even more.
 At 80 psi, rolling resistance is 22.0 watts, which means rolling resistance is 8.3 watts higher when compared to a GP4000S II at 80 psi (13.7 watts).

 Puncture Resistance Test Results

 |Puncture Resistance Sidewall||7|